 Sometimes all your cat needs is a little extra play time.
-Stock up on some new toys if you think they are bored with the current ones and then find time to play with them a little more.
-When playing, ensure that you play from the places they have been spraying.
+Stock up on some new toys if you think he is bored with the current ones and then find time to play with him a little more.
+When playing, ensure that you play near the places they have been spraying.
 Place their toys in these places and keep playing.
 This way they will feel comfortable and stop the behavior.

 Don’t discipline them

 While the Bible says, “spare the rod and spoil the child”, the cat rules say “spare the rod and have a good cat”.
 Never hit your cat.
 Don’t even shout at it.
-It won’t change their behavior.
-Instead, it will stress them and cause them to rebel the more.
+It won’t change his behavior.
+Instead, it will stress him and cause him to be more rebellious.

-Remember your cat may spray a family member’s belongings either because they love them or hate them.
-If it is because they hate them, encourage that person to lovingly interact with the cat.
-They can do this by playing and feeding the cat plus giving them special treats.
+Remember your cat may spray a family member’s belongings either because they love him or hate him.
+If it is because your cat hates him, encourage that person to lovingly interact with the cat.
+They can do this by playing and feeding the cat in addition to giving your cat special treats.

 Separate them from other pets

 Buy more litter boxes and place them in different spots.
-Add feeding stations, stock up on more toys and scratchers and just give them more space to mark their territory.
-But above all, love your cat and show them that you do.
+Add feeding stations, stock up on more toys and scratchers and just give your cats more space to mark their territory.
+But above all, love your cats and show them that you do.
 This is the best way to stop spraying.